microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 #### Creating the manifest

 First, you need to create a manifest file that lists each dll your test depends upon, and each of the types in that dll.
-For example, here's an exerpt from the Terminal's manifest:
+For example, here's an excerpt from the Terminal's manifest:

 ```xml